Electric field control of phonon angular momentum in perovskite BaTiO$_3$: Origin of anisotropies

-Now we analytically study the phonon angular momentum for a one-dimensional model of a chain of repeating O and Ti atoms.
-This model system is shown in Fig.~\ref{fig:model}(a).
-We model interatomic interaction with springs between nearest neighboring Ti and O atoms.
-Each spring is characterized by two spring constants: one for stretching ($K_r$) and one for bending ($K_\theta$).
+Now, we analytically study the phonon angular momentum for a model of a chain of repeating O and Ti atoms.
+We represent interatomic interactions with springs between the nearest neighboring Ti and O atoms.
+Each spring is characterized by two spring constants: one for stretching ($K_{\rm r}$) and one for bending ($K_\theta$).
+The potential energy summed over the nearest-neighbor interactions $\langle ij \rangle$ is~\cite{kaxiras}